akaloti/Android-Spacecraft-Game/README.md

 About
 -----

-In this app, the user controls a spacecraft and attempts to navigate through all of the levels by dodging enemies and rocks.
+In this portrait-oriented app, the user controls a spacecraft and attempts to navigate through all of the levels by dodging enemies and rocks.

 I programmed this from December of 2015 (during my winter break)